grecosalvatore/nlpguard/README.md

 - The LlaMa-based annotation requires a Hugging Face access token (you can get it [here](https://huggingface.co/settings/tokens)) and granted access to the specific LlaMa model you want to use ([here](https://huggingface.co/meta-llama))

 ## Moderator
-The Moderator component mitigates the protected attributes identified by the Identifier component in the training dataset.
+The **Moderator** mitigates the protected attributes by modifying the original training dataset that can be used to train a new mitigated classifier.

 NLPGuard currently supports the following mitigation strategies:
 * **MS1** - ***Words Removal***: removes the protected attributes identified from the training dataset ✅